Written by: Kim Lockhart, Copyright.

-The second point I would like to make is this.
 If you glass-bed your barreled action, match the bedding material color to the stock color as well as this will detract from the over-all appearance of your rifle as well.

-The third point I would like to make is this.
 If you have to drive pins out of your rifle or move your sights there are special punches and or drifts that need to be used to keep from marring your rifles finish, again mark up the finish and this will take away from your rifles value.

-The fourth point I would like to make is instead of taking a cleaning kit to the range with you for a rifle shooting session use a hoppes bore snake, quick, easy and efficient.
+Instead of taking a cleaning kit to the range with you for a rifle shooting session use a hoppes bore snake, quick, easy and efficient.

-The fifth point I would like to make is this, a rifle is a precision built piece of equipment capable of taking out long distant targets for the average person we'll say 350 yds. with a tiny projectile for most users under 1/2" in. in diameter.
+A rifle is a precision built piece of equipment capable of taking out long distant targets for the average person we'll say 350 yds. with a tiny projectile for most users under 1/2" in. in diameter.
 Where as a shotgun has a pattern of about 30" in. at about 40 yds. with many projectiles (shot) and yet all you ever read and hear about is proper shotgun fitting.

 Now before you retaliate with the statement a shotgun is pointed and not aimed which by the way is not true but only for instinctive shooters of which there are very few with Tom Knapp as the best known.